• Skip to primary navigation

 Many chefs—myself included—enjoy seasoning their latke batter with one teaspoon each of thyme, rosemary, and cumin.
 This adds some aromatic herbs and spices to the mix that dance across the taste buds.
 For more heat, add a teaspoon of red chili pepper flakes or smoked paprika.
 I’ve even seen a friend chop jalapeños and mix those into the batter, which adds a fresh texture, too.

-Golden crispy hash browns served with a side of creamy sour cream and fresh black pepper, perfect for nutritious breakfast ideas or healthy brunch recipes on Food Faith Fitness.
+Golden crispy potato latkes served with a side of sour cream and black pepper.

 Serving Suggestions